 Short-term Care Quality

 Moving on to the final area, this nursing home also performed well in the short-term care category.
-We awarded it a B+ for this category.
-This rounded out a very strong report card.
+We awarded it an A- for this category.
+This rounded out a straight A report card.
 Our short-term care grade is generally used to assess a facility's rehabilitation services.
 In order to have good rehabilitation services, facilities generally need to have higher levels of highly skilled nursing services.
 These types of services include registered nurses, physical therapists, respiratory therapists and other licensed professionals.
 Fortunately, it appear that this nursing home employs registered nurses.
 Not every nursing home employs these skilled professionals.
 On the other hand, based on the information this nursing home provided, it does not look like the facility employs physical therapists.
 The final datapoint we assessed in this category is the number of patients who returned home from the facility.
 We found that 0 percent of this nursing home's residents returned home as opposed to remaining at the nursing home on a permanent basis.

 Rating Over Time